 Risk Analysis

-The following table outlines the key risks associated with Advanced Micro Devices, Inc. (AMD) and Arm Holdings plc (ARM) as of the most recent year.
+In the following table, I outline the key risks associated with Advanced Micro Devices, Inc. (AMD) and Arm Holdings plc (ARM) as of the most recent fiscal year.

 MetricAMDARM